Creating your own cloud, look at the infrastructure

 - I needed to use their support which is unresponsive, takes forever to get something done and automatically close tickets even if the issue isn’t solve

-- they refused to provide me with an invoice in plain English for a new contract
+- they refused to provide me with an invoice in English as they’ve already issued one in French

-- they decided to sue me on the basis I needed to pay another year of a service I didn’t want to renew.
-If you decide to go ahead anyway, at least pay attention to all their newsletter
+- they decided to sue me on the basis I needed to pay another year of a service I didn’t want to renew as I didn’t turn off their yearly automatic renewal in time.

 Tips: Pick any Linux distribution you’re already familiar with.
 There’s no absolute obligation for this but try to pick a server distribution over a desktop one as there are a few differences that makes them better for the task.